rchillyard/TableParser/README.md

 Columns will appear in the same order as the parameters of _Row_ type (which must be either a _Product_, such as a case class, or an _Array_ or a _Seq_).
 If you need to change the order of the rows, you will need to override the _writeRow_ method of _Writable_.

-## Hierarchical output
+## Hierarchical rendering

-A type class called _TreeWriter_ is the main type for rendering.
+A type class called _TreeWriter_ is the main type for hierarchical rendering.
 One of the instance methods of _Table[Row]_ is a method as follows:

     def render[U: TreeWriter](style: String)(implicit rr: HierarchicalRenderer[Row]): U